AceGenera1/iron-sharpener-offline-pwa/bible/resources/imports/README.md

 # Imports Library

-This folder contains the original public-domain source material used to populate Iron Sharpener resources.
+This folder contains original source material used to populate Iron Sharpener resources.

-## Structure

-imports/
-├─ eastons-source/
-├─ smiths-source/
-├─ naves-source/
-├─ matthew-henry-source/
-├─ jfb-source/
-├─ tsk-source/

-## Purpose

 These files are not loaded by the application.